 "Tracerco is a part of JM's Value Businesses and has been identified as non-core to JM's growth strategy," Johnson Matthey.

-Italian Design Brands, a hub of Italian furniture and lighting companies, is carrying on with plans to list on the Milan bourse as Tamburi investment acquired a majority stake in its parent company, Reuters
+Italian Design Brands, a hub of Italian furniture and lighting companies, is carrying on with plans to list on the Milan bourse as Tamburi investment acquired a majority stake in its parent company, Reuters reported.

 The deal, which is contingent on a successful IPO, values IDB's equity at $241m and includes an option for Tamburi to acquire an additional 20% stake.